-.14 APPRENTICESHIP AND TRAINING REQUIREMENTS: To ensure the highest quality and safety for on-site construction related work, the selected DB entity and their subcontractors are required by contract to participate in applicable apprenticeship and training programs approved by and registered with the United States Department of Labor's Bureau of Apprenticeship and Training for all on-site construction related activities, including but not limited to material testing and drilling.
+- .14 APPRENTICESHIP AND TRAINING REQUIREMENTS: To ensure the highest quality and safety for on-site construction related work, the selected DB entity and their subcontractors are required by contract to participate in applicable apprenticeship and training programs approved by and registered with the United States Department of Labor's Bureau of Apprenticeship and Training for all on-site construction related activities, including but not limited to material testing and drilling.
 Documentation supporting compliance shall be submitted following Authorization to Proceed (ATP) and prior to the commencement of work.
-Apprenticeship Training Certificates must be provided as subcontractors are identified and prior to commencement of work.
+Apprenticeship Training Certificates must be provided as subcontractors are identified and prior to commencement of work. - .15 PROJECT LABOR AGREEMENT: The successful Design-Build Entity will be required to enter into a Project Labor Agreement (PLA) for this project.
+A copy of the agreement is included as an attachment to this RFP.